Mystified131/NYTImesGamesSolutions/README.md

 # SpellingBeeSolver
-Python that solves the NY TImes Spelling Bee puzzle.
+Python that solves the NY TImes Spelling Bee puzzle and the Letter Boxed puzzle, and some other neat things you can do with a dictionary.

 Be patient, it does take a few moments.
-Designed for 7 letters.